CPAN-Security/security.metacpan.org/docs/glossary.md

 ### Software Package Data Exchange (SPDX)

-> A Linux Foundation project which produces a software bill of materials specification and a standardized list of open source licenses.
+> 1. A Linux Foundation project which produces a [software bill of materials](#sbom-software-bill-of-materials) specification and a standardized list of open source licenses.
 >
 > ([Ref](#references-and-terms): SCVS 2020)